 The military records list Frederick as a resident of Datchet.
 The last known address for his parents was 20 Ditton Road, Datchet (now renumbered as 40 Ditton Road).

-Update: In July 2020 we received an email from a descendant to let us know what happened to Fred’s family.
-‘I would like to say thank you, I’ve learnt so much about my great uncle Fred from this.
+Update: In July 2020 we received an email from a descendant to let us know what happened to Fred’s family and some family photographs: ‘I would like to say thank you, I’ve learnt so much about my great uncle Fred from this website.
 His sister, my grandmother, Elen Keeley married Percy Ruthwin Bowd on 12 October 1929.
 They had one child Peter John Bowd, my father, who married my mother in 1959.
 I am the youngest of their two children.
 Elen died 7 June 1981, Percy died 1990, and Peter died 2004.
 My great aunts Beatrice and Hilda died in the mid- to late 1980s and my great aunt Emily Kath (we knew her as Kath) died in December 1994.
 Beatrice (Beat to the family) never had children.
 Hilda had twins who died within six months of their birth; they are buried in the cemetery in Ditton Road.
 Hilda had a daughter after the twins.
 Kath had three children.
 I do hope you don’t mind all this information.
-Many thanks again.
+Many thanks again.’